CyR1en/Javen/README.md

 }
 ```

-#### - Adding repositories
+#### Adding repositories
-Some dependencies requires a specific remote repository (other than Maven central), luckily Javen allows you to add a remote repositry.
+Some dependencies requires a specific remote repository (other than Maven central), luckily Javen allows you to add a remote repository.
 Just make sure to add your remote repositories using `.addRepositry()` before loading the jars.
 ```java
 public static void main(String[] args) {
     // Initialize Javen with its lib directory being /libs